 Loan Types

 Student loans are an important source of financial aid and are available to help meet expenses.
-Most loans offer low interest rates with no interest accruing while you’re enrolled in school.
+These loans offer fixed interest rates, and some with no interest accruing while you’re enrolled in school at least half time.
 Repayment for most loans begins after graduation or withdrawal from college.

 Loans Amount Criteria Comments